-- A global declaration space, visible to all modules at all levels of hierarchy - Nested module declarations, to aid in representing self-contained models and libraries - Relaxed rules on port declarations - Time unit and time precision specifications bound to modules - A concept of interfaces to bundle connections between modules (presented in section 13)
+- A global declaration space, visible to all modules at all levels of hierarchy - Nested module declarations, to aid in representing self-contained models and libraries - Relaxed rules on port declarations - Simplified named port connections - Implicit port connections, using . - Time unit and time precision specifications bound to modules - A concept of interfaces to bundle connections between modules (presented in section 13)

-An important enlacement in SystemVerilog is the ability to pass any data type through module ports, including nets, all variable types including reals, arrays, and structures.
+An important enlacement in SystemVerilog is the ability to pass any data type through module ports, including nets, and all variable types including reals, arrays, and structures.